Tomato-Masks/tomato-masks/_posts/2020-04-15-Tomato-Masks-Type-1-A-DIY-Fine-Particulate-Mask.md

 ---
 layout: post
-title: "Tomato Masks Type 1: A \"Do It Yourself\" Fine Particulate Mask"
+title: "Type 1: A \"Do It Yourself\" Fine Particulate Mask"
 ---